harrye21/skinport-purchase-api/README.md

 # Skinport Purchase API

-Simple Fastify server in TypeScript that exposes two endpoints:
+Simple Fastify server in TypeScript exposing two endpoints:

-1. **GET `/items`** — Fetches Skinport items, returns the minimal tradable and non-tradable prices for each item, and caches the response in Redis.
+- **GET `/items`** — Fetches Skinport items, returns the minimal tradable and non-tradable prices for each item, and caches the response in Redis.
-2. **POST `/purchase`** — Processes a purchase of a product from the local database, records the purchase, and returns the updated user balance.
+- **POST `/purchase`** — Processes a purchase of a product from the local database, records the purchase, and returns the updated user balance.

 ## Requirements